 Okay, moving into a new apartment has been great!
-There are a million things I love about Nashville and my partner and I finally have the chance to be on our own for the first time since we started dating nearly five years ago.
+There are a million things I love about Nashville and my partner and I finally have the chance to be on our own.
 No complaints at all about living here!

 I’m like, way closer to the kitchen.